Agile 101 (Part 1 of 3): Agile vs. Agility

 We use several highly adaptable strategies to help our clients overcome these barriers:

-• Human Resource Strategies: To ensure an integrated approach across the organization, we often work with HR and Talent Development leaders.
-Aligning staffing, talent development, performance appraisal, and coaching with agile organizational goals helps assure that you are building a workplace culture in which agility can thrive.
+• Human Resource Strategies: We often work with HR and Talent Development leaders to ensure an integrated approach across the organization.
+Aligning staffing, talent development, performance appraisal, and coaching with agile organizational goals helps build a workplace culture in which agility can thrive.

 • Train-the-Trainer: We work with in-house learning and development professionals to train and certify them in customizable modules that they can then use to lead sessions for leaders at all levels of the organization.
 We provide an Agility Shift Facilitator Guide and participant materials.
 This approach offers the most flexible and comprehensive approach for building and sustaining an agile workforce.

-• Agility Champion Training: In this immersive training session, we help designated Agility Champions throughout the organization learn the foundational concepts and best practices of team and leadership agility, while building their competence, capacity and confidence as an agility resource person, coach and activity facilitator.
+• Agility Champion Training: In this immersive training session, we help designated Agility Champions throughout the organization learn the foundational concepts and best practices of team and leadership agility while building their competence, capacity, and confidence as agility resource persons, coaches, and activity facilitators.
 Agility Champions are also trained on and given access to a series of micro-learning resources and Take it to Your Team activities they can use to support continuous leadership and team development.

-• Agility Lab Micro-learning Resources: Many managers and agile team leaders like to integrate our range of micro-learning resources and guided activities to support team engagement, innovation, and performance.
-These resources can be used one-on-one or to kick-off a meeting, planning session or integrated into a retrospective.
+• Agility Lab Micro-learning Resources: Many managers and agile team leaders like integrating our range of micro-learning resources and guided activities to support team engagement, innovation, and performance.
+These resources can be used one-on-one, to kick off a meeting, planning session, or integrated into a retrospective.

 • Agility Assessment: Often, the biggest challenge in making the Agility Shift is the mindset shift and understanding how that mindset shift translates into new habits in each of the six dynamics of the agility shift.
-The Agility Shift Inventory (ASI) helps individuals and teams discover where their greatest strengths and opportunities lie and so that they invest their time and resources for maximum impact.
+The Agility Shift Inventory (ASI) helps individuals and teams discover where their greatest strengths and opportunities lie so that they can invest their time and resources for maximum impact.

 • Coaching: Because agile ways of thinking and working represent a significant shift for most leaders and team members, we provide individualized coaching to help contributors make their own agility shift so they can ensure their teams and the organization realize results from their agile initiatives.

 • Leadership Development: An agile leader is anyone who spots a challenge or opportunity and effectively responds.
-Now more than ever, organizations need agile leaders at all levels of the business who can lead effectively in the midst of rapid change and uncertainty.
-Your current and emerging leaders need to be able to consistently model and inspire others to make the Agility Shift.
+Now more than ever, organizations need agile leaders at all business levels who can lead effectively in the midst of rapid change and uncertainty.
+Your current and emerging leaders need to consistently model and inspire others to make the Agility Shift.

 • Team Development: Agile organizations are team-centric and increasingly networked.
-The best investment you can make is in team success, whether or not you are adopting agile methodologies, teams need to be able to effectively innovate and adapt, as well as communicate, collaborate and coordinate resources.
+The best investment you can make is in team success.
+Whether or not you are adopting agile methodologies, teams need to be able to effectively innovate and adapt, as well as communicate, collaborate, and coordinate resources.
 We help teams build their agility competence through high-content, high-engagement development days that integrate reflection and action planning based on the results of their Team Agility Shift Inventory.

 • Customized Solutions: There is no one-size-fits-all solution for any organization.
 Your business priorities, leadership commitment, environment, and available resources all dictate which strategy is best for you.
 We work with organizations to determine the approach that will be most effective and sustainable to improve performance.